Splinter0/python-course/src/lecture3/Loops_and_Arrays.md

 This snippet will take some array called 'num_array' and sum all of it and then print the sum to the user.

+The 'in' keyword basically goes through all the element in an array and is very useful compared to writing the for loop with indexes.

 ## Challenge!
 Make a Python program that that asks the user to input any number of numbers from the user and then calculates the sum, the average, and the range of input.
-Make sure that the users actually is inputting numbers instead of nonsense
+As an additional requirement, make sure that the user is actually inputting numbers instead of nonsense.